ThinkR-open/isc-proposal/proposal_neo4j.md

 > everything R and data science related.
 We focus on software
 > engineering, package development and training.

-The packages will be hosted on GitHub, opened for external contributions.
-Each packages have a Code of Conduct, and will be completed with a contribution guide.
+The packages will be hosted on a GitHub organization, opened to external contributions.
+Each packages has a Code of Conduct, and will be completed with a contribution guide.

 Every contribution will be welcome, be it from a beginner or a confirmed